 My Favorite Acrylic/Wool Blends

-I hope that this post was helpful to you in choosing which yarn to use for your next crochet garment.
+I hope that this post will help you choose yarn for your next crochet garment.
 There’s so many considerations as you make your decision.
-Really there’s no right or wrong… just what works best for you!
+Really there’s no right or wrong… just what works best for you considering your preferences, budget, and accessibility.

 […] Click here for more information about the different fiber types, and how to choose for your next cro… […]